circlecube/evans-block-theme/docs/talk-fse-ftw/case-for-personal-site.md

 ## The Case For A Personal Site

 I believe strongly that everyone should have their own personal website.
+Go to [my personal site, evanmullins.com](https://evanmullins.com) (see what I did there?) for links to block examples and code samples.
+I made a [block based theme](https://github.com/circlecube/evans-block-theme) to show some block examples for this talk.
+Some are core blocks, some block patterns and some custom blocks in the theme.
+The [theme](https://github.com/circlecube/evans-block-theme) is open source on GitHub and includes these notes.

 ### Do you have a personal website?
 Chances are you may have a site already.
 Sadly, many links I follow to personal sites end with a 404.
 Is your site cared for?
 - Is it WordPress?